 While it may seem destructive to kill birds, there are valid reasons for many types of bird culls.
-While each situation should be carefully evaluated by wildlife conservation officers and no cull should take place without consideration for non-lethal alternatives, culling may be necessary if...
+Each situation should be carefully evaluated by authorized wildlife conservation officers, however, and no cull should take place without consideration for non-lethal alternatives.

-- Rare or endangered birds are being threatened by hybridization that may affect the genetic purity of the species that could lead to genetic extinction if interbreeding goes unchecked.
-This is the case with birds such as the red junglefowl, which is in danger of being lost because of interbreeding with domestic chickens in its native range.
+- Rare or endangered birds are being threatened by hybridization.
+This interbreeding may affect the genetic purity of the species that could lead to genetic extinction if hybridization goes unchecked.
+This is the case with birds such as the red junglefowl, which is in danger of being lost because of interbreeding with free-ranging domestic chickens in its native range.

-- Local, native populations are at risk from more aggressive invaders, such as invasive birds that take over nesting sites or attack native birds.
-If the native species are unable to adapt to the aggression, they may be driven out of an area, and there may be nowhere suitable for them to relocate.
+- Local, native populations are at risk from aggressive invaders, such as invasive birds that take over nesting sites or attack native birds.
+If native species are unable to adapt to the aggression, they may be driven out of an area, and there may be nowhere suitable for them to relocate.
 In some areas, European starlings are culled for threatening eastern bluebirds in this way.

 - Large bird flocks may be posing threats to other wildlife or humans, often through the spread of disease in excessive feces.
-In urban and suburban areas where large flocks of pigeons, geese and ducks may take up residence, this can be a concern, particularly near public parks or playgrounds.
+In urban and suburban areas where large flocks of pigeons, geese, and ducks may take up residence, this can be a concern, particularly near public parks or playgrounds.
 Large flocks may also be hazardous in other ways, such as near airports where they may cause airplane strikes or otherwise interfere with safe operations.

 - Unusual population growth may cause an imbalance in local ecology, disrupting food sources and other essential resources.
 In such cases, bird irruptions may naturally take place, or culling could be considered to keep a population in check.
 Proper game bird management for hunting activities can also help keep local bird populations balanced so large scale culling is not necessary.